Jedburgh Library

-Jedburgh Library is now housed in the second building built for Andrew Carnegie in Jedburgh at a cost of £1,700.
+Jedburgh Library was last housed in the second building built for Andrew Carnegie in Jedburgh at a cost of £1,700.
 It was one of the many libraries built by Carnegie.
 There have been subscription libraries in the town since at least 1780 and at one time there were three or four.
-This library has been open since the start of the 20th century but plans in 2020 were revealed to close it.
+This library had been open since the start of the 20th century but plans in 2020 were revealed to close it and replace it with a corner set aside at the school.

 History

 First mention of the possibility of a library in Jedburgh dates from 1714 when Thomas Rutherfurd set aside money and a number of books which he presented to the burgh as a basis for a library.
 Rutherford paid for a room to be built above the school at Laighkirkyard and he had his family's arms displayed above the door.
 The library was managed by the parish school master James Brewster.
 Alexander Jeffrey estimated in his 1857 history of the area that the library had started "about eighty years ago".
 Jeffrey records that the library's 1,500 books were sold off in 1856 at knock down prices.
 He blamed the management of the library who he felt had failed to engage with the public after 1835.
 Shares in libraries in Jedburgh carried value.
 In 1838 a local draper, John Robison, went bankrupt.
 His share in "Jedburgh Library" was mentioned in the newspaper and London Gazette advert for the auction.